 To facilitate the disclosure of this required information, REALTORS® have available through WEBForms® the following addendums for use with the Contract of Purchase and Sale (CPS) during the transition period:

-Two guides, "Contracts of Purchase and Sale - New Home Addendums" and "Contracts of Purchase and Sale - New Home Addendums - BC Transition Tax," are also available on WEBForms® to help REALTORS®.
+A guide, "Contracts of Purchase and Sale - New Home Addendums," is also available on WEBForms® to help REALTORS®.

 For examples of builder information requirements, see the Canada Revenue Agency GST/HST Info Sheet GI-132: Eleimination of the HST in British Columbia: Builder Information Requirements for the Transition Period" (December 2012).